KKallas/SimpleSoftwareDogmas/README.md

 Because sometimes the smartest thing we can do is make it easy for others to help us be even smarter.

+1. **Keep it simple:** "Strive for simplicity, transparency, and collaboration in your code: Write clear, easily understandable solutions that motivate others to read and contribute.
+Avoid unnecessary complexity and hidden functionality, as they hinder reliability and knowledge sharing.
+If you see an opportunity to simplify, speak up and help improve the codebase for everyone."

+2. **100-Line Rule:** Prioritize user experience with straightforward interfaces and manual fallbacks.
+Keep code modular and concise, adhering to a 100-line limit for functions, classes, and modules.
+Favor native implementations over complex libraries when possible, especially with the advent of LLMs.
+Develop iteratively, starting with failing tests, implementing simple solutions, and optimizing thoughtfully while maintaining clarity.

+3. **Communicate with Memes:** "Prioritize clear communication and global accessibility in your work: Create self-documenting code with concise, embedded documentation, leveraging LLM tools for automation.
+Share your creations widely, focusing on simplicity and ease of adoption over complex functionality.
+Utilize diverse communication methods, including memes and visual content, to convey ideas effectively across cultural and linguistic barriers.
+Design with inclusivity in mind, ensuring your tools and solutions are accessible and inviting to a global audience of various skill levels."

+### Note for the Mavericks Among Us
+If your coding style leans toward crafting an entire script that reads like C code—a veritable monument to efficiency and elegance, yet perhaps impenetrable to the uninitiated—fear not.
+This system doesn’t cramp your style.
+You can always enlist an assistant (or leverage the LLM tools baked into this workflow) to translate your ingenious masterpiece into something mere mortals can comprehend and maintain.

+After all, every great developer deserves a translator for their genius, and every great system should support the diversity of its creators.

 ## 1. LLM-Driven Development Flow
 Development can flow in either direction, leveraging LLMs for translation: